 - Presentations and guided discussions: Topics include vocation/calling, discernment and decision-making, becoming a reflective health care practitioner, leadership and the “Examen”

 Other resources and services include:

 - Guest lectures: Topics include spirituality and health care, grief and loss, death and dying and religious diversity

 - One-to-one coaching/collaboration: Make connections between professional development and spiritual life

 - Confidential conversation and guidance: Discuss personal or family issues, life challenges, stress or crises in confidence

-- Spiritual formation: She will assist with local, regional or international mission/service trips (e.g. ILAC, China) as well as retreats, celebrations, memorial services and prayer groups
+- Spiritual formation: They will assist with local, regional or international mission/service trips (e.g. ILAC, China) as well as retreats, celebrations, memorial services and prayer groups